leseunivers/seung.min/_posts/2024-12-17-part-time-job-interview.md

 This is the initial website layout from nine months ago.
-Since then, there have been improvements.
+Since then, there has been progress.
 The original concept was based on a website I was developing for Ajou University at the beginning of the semester.
 After A-propagator was established, using its design felt like a natural choice.